-Table 9A Salient Features of Water Supply System in Urban Centers of SDA area, 2009
+Salient Features of Water Supply System in Urban Centers of SDA area, 2009

-Sr. No. Description Sambalpur Burla Hirakud 1 Location of surface source Ayodhya Sarovar on river Mahanadi Tube well Tube well 2 Hirakud Dam Yes Yes Yes Mahanadi river Yes 3 Location of Treatment Plant (i) Baraipali (ii) Modipara Within Town Near Dam 4 Distribution Facility (Storage Water Tank) (i) Budharaja Hillock (ii) Brooks Hill (iii) Circuit House (iv) Modipara Nr.
+(ii) Modipara 4 Distribution Facility (Storage Water Tank) (i) Budharaja Hillock (ii) Brooks Hill (iii) Circuit House (iv) Modipara Nr.
 Kirba and Nr.
-Hospital Durga Mandir hill Top Reservoir 5 Distribution of pipe line 67.50 Km in wards Rising main 1000mm 300 mm to 80 mm dia pipelines Rising gravity main 1000mm 450 mm to 110 mm dia piplines Rising gravity main 1000mm 200 mm to 100 mm dia piplines 6 Number of Tube wells (in Golconda tube ) 494 in all wards 5 and 1 deep borewell in Golconda (&3 tubewells are not working) 5 working (&2 not working) 7 Supply per day 26 MLD Adequate Adequate 8 Supply per capita per day 135 liters Adequate Adequate 10 Coverage Area (i) Partially covered 10 wards(ii) Fully covered 19 wards Developed Burla Developed Hirakud 11 Number of connections (i) Domestic 6914 All households, All households,
+Hospital Durga Mandir hill Top Reservoir 5 Distribution of pipe line 67.50 Km in wards Rising main 1000mm 300 mm to 80 mm dia pipelines main 1000mm Rising gravity main 1000mm 200 mm to 100 mm dia piplines 6 Number of Tube wells (in Golconda tube) 494 in all wards 5 and 1 deep borewell in Golconda (&3 tubewells are not working) 5 working (&2 not working) 7 Supply per day 26 MLD Adequate Adequate 8 Supply per capita per day 135 liters Adequate Adequate 10 Coverage Area (i) Partially covered 10 wards(ii) Fully covered 19 wards Developed Burla Developed Hirakud 11 Number of connections All households, factories and community buildings.

-(ii) Industrial 10 (iii) Commercial 146 (iv) Institutional 145 factories and community buildings. factories and community buildings.
 12 Total 7215 13 Rate of water charge per connection Rs.
 80.00 per month on average 14 Ground water table 15 meters 15 meters 15 meters

 In Sambalpur, the water treatment plants are located at (i) Baraipali and (ii) Modipara.
 The distribution system points are available at (i) Budharaja Hillock (ii) Brookhill (iii) Circuit house and (iv) Modipara.
 Moreover, at Sambalpur 67.50 Kilometers of 4 inch to 12 inch size distribution pipe lines are laid down in different wards of the municipality.
 In all there are 494 Tube Wells in 29 wards of Sambalpur, 15 tube wells (and 3 not working) and 1 deep bore well in Burla and 5 tube wells (and 2 not working) at Hirakud.
+At

-At Sambalpur Water supply area is fully covered in 19 wards where as 10 wards are partially covered by water supply.
+Sambalpur Water supply area is fully covered in 19 wards where as 10 wards are partially covered by water supply.

-Refer Figure 9.1 for Utilities and Services in the SDA area.
-The pocket of the urban areas in the SDA where water supply is presently not available and is to be introduced in future is also depicted in this figure.
+Refer Figure 7.1 for Utilities and Services in the SDA area.
+The pockets of the urban areas in the SDA where water supply is presently not available and are to be introduced in future is also depicted in this figure.
 Urban area of Sambalpur just outside the municipality area has not yet covered by the network of water supply system.
 Priority must be given for supply of water in these areas.
 There are such pockets in Burla and Hirakud urban areas also.
 Network of different diameter pipelines for water supply ranging from 1000mm dia rising main in Sambalpur to 100 mm dia pipeline in Hirakud have also been depicted in this map.

-Location of existing water supply components like intake well, storage reservoirs, pump house, overhead tank, sump, water treatment plant, pump house, bore well etc. are shown in the plan at Figure 9.1.
+Location of existing water supply components like intake well, storage reservoirs, pump house, overhead tank, sump, water treatment plant, pump house, bore well etc. are shown in the plan at Figure 7.1.

-In the absence of underground sewerage system in 95 percent of the area of Sambalpur, most of the untreated sewerage is dumped in to existing natural drain "Dhobijore Nala" and other natural drains located all over the area.
-This untreated sewerage and dirt thrown in these channels drain. out to river Mahanadi which is the life line of the entire Orissa and pollute the water body perennially.
+In the absence of underground sewerage system in 95 percent of the area of Greater Sambalpur, most of the untreated sewerage is dumped in to existing natural drain "Dhobijore Nala" and other natural drains located all over the area.
+This untreated sewerage and dirt thrown in these channels drain out to river Mahanadi which is the life line of the entire Orissa and pollute the water body perennially.
 Moreover, keeping in view the topography which has natural drainage system from west to east, the storm water flows from Burla- Hirakud towns towards Sambalpur town and in to the river Mahanadi on south west.
 Thus, the source of drinking water of river Mahanadi poses serious problems for water treatment and to some extent causes health risk to the citizens.
 There are other water ponds and bodies on the land and it is necessary to protect all water bodies including river Mahanadi from pollution.
+This will help improve community health and hygiene.